HonorableAnomaly/Guardian-of-Azeroth/README.md

 # Guardian-of-Azeroth

-An archive of lore from the Warcraft universe
+A narrative quest through Azeroth and beyond and an archive of lore!